 Hike to the Dix hut

-We admire the lake with its milky turquoise colour all along the way.
+With its milky turquoise colour, the lake is simply magnificent.
 Depending on the time of the year, the lake’s colour turns from turquoise to milky grey.
 At the start of the season, the lake is still very low but later the water almost reaches the top because of the melting glaciers.

 The Dix hut

 The beautiful mountain refuge lies on a rock with the best views you can have.
-The Dix hut is exactly as we like.
+The Dix hut is exactly as we like it!
 Built in stone, it blends into the landscape.
-Its location is exceptional, in front of the Cheilon Glacier at 2’928m, its location is exceptional.
-Originally built in 1908 on a lower location, the old wooden hut of Pas du Chat was dismantled and moved higher up on its current location.
+Situated in front of the Cheilon Glacier at 2’928m, its location is exceptional.
+Originally built in 1908 on a lower location, the old wooden hut was dismantled in 1928 and moved higher up on its current location.
 In 1936 the current hut was rebuilt from stone and was expanded in 1978 to its current size.

-Difficulty: Easy hiking: T2 (medium, mountain hiking), 10km, with 800m altitude difference from the base of the dam or 570m altitude difference from the lake.
+Difficulty: Easy hiking: T2 (medium difficulty, mountain hiking), 10km, 800m of elevation from the base of the Grande Dixence dam or 570m from the lake.

 LOVED IT?
 PLEASE SHARE

 Written by ANYWAYINAWAY